mrxshinji/Interactive-card-form/README.md

 }
 ```

-Alot people use padding-bottom with %% but that doesnt work for me since it is not full page and my width is base on view width.
-So instead, I use vw for padding-bottom as well to maintain its ratio
+A lot website recommend using padding-bottom with %% but that doesnt work for me since it is not full page and my width is base on view width.
+So instead, I use vw for padding-bottom as well to maintain its ratio.